 With 25 thematic fields we have a maximum total of 100 points for each country.

 To carry out the coding, we use an evaluation grid.
 It contains coding rules with concrete criteria for each topic, on the basis of which the research results are evaluated.
-The evaluation grids for all thematic fields are public and can be viewed in the download section at the bottom of this article.
+The evaluation grids for all thematic fields are public and can be viewed here (LINK)

 Third step: Scoring